Animal suicide: Autothysis

 Some species of social insects will die by suicide in an act of altruism through autothysis.
-These insects will sacrifice themselves if the colony is in danger, to alert the colony of danger, or if they become diseased they will sacrifice themselves to prevent the colony from becoming diseased.
+These insects will sacrifice themselves if the colony is in danger, to alert the colony of danger, or if they become diseased.
 Carpenter ants and some species of termite will rupture glands and expel a sticky toxic substance thought to be an aliphatic compound.
 Termites will use autothysis to defend their colony, as the ruptured gland produces a sticky harmful secretion that leads to a tar baby effect in defense.
 Another example is the Camponotus saundersi, or Malaysian worker ant, which is capable of dying by suicide by exploding.

 Stinging

-Honeybees use their stinger to deliver poisonous chemicals to their attacker, effectively both injuring the predator and killing the insect in the colony's defense.
+Honeybees use their stinger to deliver poisonous chemicals to their attacker, effectively injuring the predator and killing the insect in the colony's defense.
 This self-destructive and often altruistic defense is known as sting autonomy.
-The stinger is easily torn from the animal's body, allowing the hazardous stinger to be left stuck in the predator.
+The stinger is easily torn from the animal's body, leaving the hazardous stinger stuck in the predator.
 Honey bees are the only bees to die after stinging.